land-systems/land-systems.github.io/content/authors/jacqueline-silva/_index.md

 ---
 # Display name
-title: Jacqueline Teresa da Silva
+title: Jacqueline Tereza da Silva

 # Username (this should match the folder name)
 authors: